 Our journey through Fort Nelson became unexpectedly memorable when we decided to chase the Northern Lights.

-The local visitor center, spacious and well-equipped, provided us with a wealth of information and welcomed us with the warmth of hospitality through its free WiFi and friendly staff.
+The local visitor center, spacious and well-equipped, provided us with a wealth of information and welcomed us with the warmth of hospitality, with its free Wi-Fi and friendly staff.

 Motivated by the night's promising aurora forecast, we settled in Fort Nelson for the evening, hopeful for a celestial show.
 Unfortunately, the lights remained shy that night.

-But nature had a surprise for us later on our journey.
-In Beaver Creek, a small town on the Alaska Highway, we unexpectedly saw the Northern Lights.
+But nature surprised us later on our journey.
+We unexpectedly saw the Northern Lights in Beaver Creek, a small town on the Alaska Highway.

 We spotted the green lights shining in the sky from our room.
 Quickly, we drove a short distance from the town to get a clear view and saw an amazing display of the Aurora borealis.